 The Widget#

-The widget is ~60 lines of vanilla JS.
+The widget is roughly 60 lines of vanilla JS.
 It fetches the next 14 days of slots, groups them by date, and renders a list:

 (function () {